tealhorizon87/TheAshlarClub/README.md

 - Events are listed on the events page, with a link from each to the contact form

 ### Future Features
-- Add a members page with more specific information targeted at a regular user.
+- Add a members page with more specific information targeted at a regular user
-- Add a login/sign up modal to access the members section.
+- Add a login/sign up modal to access the members section
+- Show feedback from club members about the group and their activities
+- Improve the contact form to include booking onto events directly from the site

 ## Technologies Used
 ### Languages: